This updated post was originally published by Iterable on August 30, 2018.

 AI Myth #1: It Will Take Marketers’ Jobs

+Much like any other technology advancement that came before, AI solutions will play a support role to make our work more efficient.
 AI can remove the day-to-day drudgery that typically hampers the creative process—imagine a workday without digging through data, pulling reports or running queries!

-Truth: AI Will Improve Career Paths
+Truth: AI Will Open New Career Doors

-Rather than stress about technology minimizing your marketing role, apply a growth mindset.
+Rather than stressing about technology minimizing your marketing role, apply a growth mindset.
 Learning and experimentation are synonymous with marketing and finding new (and better) ways to reach your audience will impact your business substantially.

 AI Myth #2: It’s a Magic Bullet